ZonghaoLi777/githubTrending/README.md

 ## C#

+* 【2025-01-17】[shouldly / shouldly](https://github.com/shouldly/shouldly) - Should testing for .NET—the way assertions should be!
+* 【2025-01-17】[googlesamples / unity-jar-resolver](https://github.com/googlesamples/unity-jar-resolver) - Unity plugin which resolves Android & iOS dependencies and performs version management
 * 【2025-01-16】[fluentassertions / fluentassertions](https://github.com/fluentassertions/fluentassertions) - A very extensive set of extension methods that allow you to more naturally specify the expected outcome of a TDD or BDD-style unit tests.
 Targets .NET Framework 4.7, as well as .NET Core 2.1, .NET Core 3.0, .NET 6, .NET Standard 2.0 and 2.1.
 Supports the unit test frameworks MSTest2, NUnit3, XUnit2, MSpec, and NSpec3.
 * 【2025-01-07】[antonioCoco / RunasCs](https://github.com/antonioCoco/RunasCs) - RunasCs - Csharp and open version of windows builtin runas.exe
 * 【2025-01-01】[tylercamp / palcalc](https://github.com/tylercamp/palcalc) -